-As of March 31, 2021, approximately 3.46% of the principal amount of Program Loans held under the General Resolution were in forbearance.
+As of October 26, 2022, approximately 0.29% of the principal amount of Program Loans held under the General Resolution were in COVID-19-related forbearance.
 The Housing Development Fund may approve additional forbearance requests during the Pandemic.
-As of March 31, 2021, potential foreclosure actions with respect to approximately 0.03% of the principal amount of Program Loans held under the General Resolution were under moratorium.
+Foreclosure actions previously paused during the Pandemic have resumed.
+As of October 29, 2022, 0.30% of the principal amount of Program Loans held under the General Resolution were in foreclosure.